flugel-it/minikube-wks/README.md

 # minikube-wks
 Minikube workstation - Launch it quickly in AWS to try Kubernetes

-* PS: These package is required to execute this tests.
+* PS: These package are required to execute this tests.
     - packer
     - terraform
     - jq